agujaIvan/visitorCheckInWebApp/ProjectPlan.md

 - [ ] Add entities for remaining tables

 ### Week 9
+- [ ] Research the web for some angular idea
 - [ ] Time log entries

 ### Week 10
+- [ ] Apply angular on some web pages
 - [ ] Time log entries

 ### Week 11